Skip to content

 Book GetYourGuide Tours for Gamcheon and Haedong

-Guided tours with local experts transform both Gamcheon and Haedong Yonggungsa from sightseeing to storytelling.
-Local guides share the wartime refugee history of Gamcheon and the temple's founding legends that no signage explains.
+Guided tours transform both Gamcheon Culture Village and Haedong Yonggungsa from sightseeing into genuine storytelling.
+Local guides explain the wartime refugee history behind Gamcheon and the 1,400-year founding mythology of the temple — context that no English signage in either place provides.
+Gamcheon guided tours also access private artist studios.
 Book at getyourguide.com/s/?q=Busan&partner_id=PSZA5UI

 💳

-Busan's street tents (pojangmacha), the Jagalchi outdoor market stalls, and small temple souvenir vendors are cash-only.
-Convenience stores and 7-Elevens have ATMs that accept foreign cards — withdraw ₩100,000–200,000 as walking-around money for markets and street food.
+Busan's outdoor market stalls, pojangmacha food tents, and small temple souvenir vendors are cash-only.
+Korean convenience stores (CU, GS25, 7-Eleven) have ATMs that accept foreign Visa and Mastercard — withdraw ₩100,000–200,000 as walking-around money on arrival.
+The subway ticket machines also accept foreign cards if you need to top up your T-Money card.

 🌸

-Visit in Late April for Cherry Blossom Season
+Time Late March or April for Cherry Blossoms

 📸 Been to Busan?